 To make your own poached chicken breasts for this recipe, see the Note below the recipe.
-Otherwise if you shred the breasts and thighs of a purchased rotisserie chicken you should end up with about the right amount for this recipe.
-If I use rotisserie chicken for a chicken salad, I simmer the bones, skin, and wings in some less-sodium chicken broth to make an enriched stock to use later in a soup.
+Otherwise, if you shred the breasts and thighs of a purchased rotisserie chicken you should end up with about the right amount for this recipe.
+If we use rotisserie chicken for a chicken salad, we simmer the bones, skin, and wings in some less-sodium chicken broth to make an enriched stock to use later in a soup.

 - 3 tablespoons mayonnaise

 - 1 teaspoon pureed chipotles in adobo (see cooking tip)